philjaycee/ML---CAP430/README.md

 ![alt text](https://raw.githubusercontent.com/ramkicse/covid19-chest-x-ray/master/readme_assets/flowchart.jpg)

-# Dataset:

-# Data Augmentation

-Another way to mitigate data deficiency is data augmentation: from the limited training data, creating new image-label pairs and adding the synthesized pairs into the training set.
-Color Jitter, Scaling, Flip, Rotations and other affine transformations are typical.
-This makes the neural network exposed to a wide variety of variations and less likely to recognize unwanted characteristics in the data-set.

-Data set preparation

-To train a binary classification model for predicting whether an X-ray image is COVID or non-COVID, we collect 405 X Ray that are negative for COVID means Normal patient X-ray and 114 which are positive for covid19 and 423 pneumonia patient X-ray.
-We split the dataset into a train, validation,.

-Table summarizes the number of COVID and Normal images in each set.
-All images are resized to 224x224.
-The hyperparameters are tuned on the validation set.
-The weight parameters in the networks were optimized using Adam.
-We evaluate our method using five metrics: (1) Accuracy; (2) Precision; (3) Recall; (4) F1 score; (5) Area under ROC curve (AUC).

-Our dataset is an imbalance dataset, meaning the number of x-ray images in the training dataset for each class label is not balanced.
-Imbalanced classification refers to a classification predictive modeling problem where the number of examples in the training dataset for each class label is not balanced.
-That is, where the class distribution is not equal or close to equal, and is instead biased or skewed.

 # Model Training
 During the training we using the VGG16 architecture based pre - trained model.
 VGG16 pretrained model classified around 1000 classes and changed the classifier layers into 3 classes ( Normal, Covid-19, Pneumonia).